Jess magic is a heartist...

 A soul-stirring songstress, and a muse for today's generation of change-makers.

 As an emcee (a.k.a.
 "Mistress of Ceremonies"), a speaker and a social entrepreneur, Jess Magic uses her voice and charismatic presence to break down barriers between artist and audience, giving people permission to drop the masks and be seen in their most raw, joyful and sincere expression.

 Jess has been touring nationally and internationally for three years, including San Francisco, Harlem, Necker Island, New Zealand, Israel, Morocco, Bali, Mexico, Washington DC and Costa Rica, offering her virtual Free Your Voice programs, Feminine Embodiment Retreats and offering live Soul Salons where she blends story-telling with original music and improvisation, inviting the audience and other performing artists to be a part of the creative process.

 Magic traverses diverse cultural landscapes by connecting directly to the aspects of humanity that anyone and everyone can connect with.
 She was invited by the All Ladies League to perform at the opening ceremony of the 2016 Women Economic Forum in New Delhi for 1500 women from 155 different countries, and the black tie Women in Leadership Gala at the 2016 COPP 22 in Marrakech.
-She has offered her Free Your Voice program and original gospel music at California's Lightning in a Bottle festival, been a featured speaker and performer at Costa Rica's Envision Festival and most recently was invited to emcee Bali Spirit Festival 2018.
-Her experiential invitation to audiences to adhere to the wisdom of our hearts transcends race, age, culture, socio-economic status and appeals to most tender, resilient, and sacred aspects of the human experience .
+She has offered her Free Your Voice program and original gospel music at California's Lightning in a Bottle festival, been a featured speaker and performer at Costa Rica's Envision Festival, was the nightly emcee at Bali Spirit Festival 2018 and a featured presenter at MindValley’s A-Fest 2018.
+Her universal message to connect to the wisdom of our hearts transcends race, age, culture, socio-economic status and appeals to some of the most tender, resilient, and sacred aspects of the human experience .

 She has supported thousands of men and women in overcoming the shame, fear, and self-judgment so they can live more fulfilling lives.
 “Ms. Magic” was recently featured in the New York Times for her traveling Soul Salons, and work bringing more love and connection into the lives “tech elites”.
 Her favorite saying is “We don’t sing to be good.
 We sing to be free."